aaron-goshine/command-line-lesson-01/README.md

 `cat`	-- concatenate and print file

-`vim`	-- Vi IMproved, a programmers text editor
+`vim`	-- Vi Improved, a programmers text editor

 `emacs` -- Emacs is the extensible, customizable, editor